Mobile Internet Users in India 2022

 From 3G to 4G User base increased:

 2G user bases had a sharp fall in recent years as customers started to migrate to 3G and 4G.
 But, when Reliance Jio and other telecom operators such as Vodafone and Airtel started to provide 4G services to tap the market, the 4G user base in India rapidly gained market.
-According to a recent study, Indian mobile users to grow at 4.4% CAGR to 990 million by 2020, which means that it is going to cover 70% of the country’s population by 2020.
-The 4G connections in India are expected to grow at a compound annual growth rate (CAGR) of 144 percent in 2020, accounting for 26% of the total mobile connections by 2020.
+According to a recent study, Indian mobile users to grow by 6% CAGR to 1 billion by 2026, which means that it is going to cover 70% of the country’s population by 2026.
+The 4G connections in India are expected to grow at a compound annual growth rate (CAGR) of 164 percent in 2026, accounting for 26% of the total mobile connections by 2026.

 Average Time Spend on Mobile Internet by Indian Users:

-With the increase of the high speed of Internet facilities and new technology up-gradation, there have been both positive and negative effects.
+With the increased speed of Internet facilities and new technology up-gradation, there have been both positive and negative effects.
 It is up to us as a society to decide if the positive outweighs the negatives.
-The Internet has had many impacts on education, making the possibility of a fully accredited online degree possible.
-It is not only impacted on the education sector but also has a huge impact on how people consume the internet.
+The Internet has greatly impacted education, making a fully accredited online degree possible.
+It not only impacted the education sector but also greatly impacted how people consume the Internet.

-The internet which has been impacted by an individual social life though is not easy to quantify.
-Because for an extrovert it always creates a boost to communicate even it is an unhealthy level.
-But while for an introvert it can be a redeeming feature.
+The Internet has been impacted by an individual social life, though it is not easy to quantify.
+Because for an extrovert, it always creates a boost to communication even if it is at an unhealthy level.
+But for an introvert, it can be a redeeming feature.

 Digital marketing in India seems to be on the cusp of a revolution.
-The enormous growth in the use of smartphones, easy access to the internet through smartphones and other devices is resulting in a huge scope of digital jobs in the market.
+The enormous growth in smartphones and easy internet access resulted in a huge scope of digital jobs in the market.